 To identify high-need zip codes within and outside the Texas Health service area and to narrow the focal area from 401 zip codes across 12 counties to 60 zip codes, Texas Health utilized the SocioNeeds Index as well as other sociodemographic data and key health indicators.
-Of the 60 zip codes across the 12-county area that were considered, 22 of them were high priority zip codes from the Tarrant/ Parker Region.
-The health needs and potential for impact were considered for these zip codes and the region's TCHI Leadership Council voted on a smaller subset of 11 target zip codes for further exploration and consideration.
-Within these 11 target zip codes, extensive qualitative data were then collected.
+Of the 60 zip codes across the 12-county area that were considered, four of them were high priority zip codes from the Collin Region.
+The health needs and potential for impact were considered for these zip codes and extensive qualitative data were collected.
 Windshield surveys, a community readiness assessment, and focus groups were vital components of this CHNA process to capture and integrate community voices and feedback.
-Figure 19 illustrates the 2019 CHNA Prioritization Process
+Figure 19 illustrates the 2019 CHNA Prioritization Process.